Fall in love with autumn in Scotland and find out why it’s a perfect time for visiting Scottish cities and the countryside.

 #4 There are no midges

-#5 You can see Northern Lights in Scotland
+#5 You can see Northern Lights in Scotland in autumn

 Darker nights and shorter days give more possibilities to see the Northern Lights in Scotland.
 Check the best tips to see Aurora here.

-#6 You can watch plenty of wildlife
+#6 You can meet plenty of wildlife

-Be it squirrels, red deer or pheasants, there is plenty of wildlife to watch during autumn in Scotland.
+Be it squirrels, red deer, or pheasants, there is plenty of wildlife to watch during autumn in Scotland.
 Go for a walk in the Scottish Highlands and look out for the animals.

 Read more: Ultimate packing list for Scotland for every season.